FatherShawn/cp_learning/README.md

 # Overview
 This repository contains the code written to support the research for my thesis _Finding Latent Features in Internet Censorship Data_.
-Documentation for each python module may be found in the docs directory.
+Documentation in markdown which has been generated from the docstrings within each python module may be found in the docs directory.
 Links are given below.

 # Documentation